bjnath/demodocs/INSTALL.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Miniconda is a bare-essentials version of the Anaconda package; you'll need to install packages like scikit-image yourself.
+Miniconda is a bare-essentials version of the Anaconda package; you'll need to install packages like ``scikit-image`` yourself.
 Like Anaconda, it offers the convenience of installing Python and providing virtual environments.

 Adding packages can be unexpectedly slow as Miniconda works out dependencies.

 - `conda documentation <https://docs.conda.io>`_
 - `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_
-- `conda-forge <https://conda-forge.org>`_ a channel maintained with the latest scikit-image package.
+- `conda-forge <https://conda-forge.org>`_ a channel maintained with the latest ``scikit-image`` package.

 System package manager
 ------------------------------------------------------------------------------

-It's best to skip the obvious choice of using a Linux package manager to install ``scikit-image``:
+It's best to skip the obvious choice of using a Linux package manager to install ``scikit-These install only scikit-image and its dependencies; there also an option to add related packages.These install only scikit-image and its dependencies; there also an option to add related packages.``:

 - it's probably backlevel